 You can call or visit your local store to see what brands they have, or if you order from their website they will ship it to you or to your local Walmart for pick up.

-- Appliance giant KitchenAid also makes a mini food processor, we found this one priced at $39 at Target.
-Like Walmart, Target also offers shipping and store pick up.
+- Appliance giant KitchenAid also makes a mini food processor, we found this one priced at $41 at Amazon.

 Uses for Your Mini food chopper:

 The food chopper, unlike its big brother the food processor, is lightweight, can be stored easily in a cabinet and does not hog precious counter space.
 Now that you’ve found the mini food processor that fits your needs, there are several ways to put that little workhorse to good use.